Skip to main content

 Written by Didem

 When you first create a new styleguide, you’ll be prompted to choose a type.
-A Base styleguide can work for all platforms, and the iOS, MacOS, Web, and Android styleguides will generate measurement formats and code snippets specific to the selected type.
+Base styleguides can work for all platforms, while iOS, MacOS, Web, and Android styleguides will generate measurement formats and code snippets specific to the selected type.

 Platform-free: Base

-The Platform-free, Base type is for styleguides that you plan to link to different types of projects or styleguides at the same time (like iOS and Android).
-You can choose this type if you're developing more than one project that use common elements like components, symbols, colors and so on.
+The Platform-free Base type is for styleguides you plan to link to different types of projects or styleguides simultaneously (like iOS and Android).
+You can choose this type if you're developing multiple projects using common elements like components, colors, etc.

 ☝️ You can link all types of projects and add all types of extensions to a Base styleguide.